shipcloud/shipcloud-for-woocommerce/README.txt

 8. There you can calculate price for your parcels, create & download labels or view the tracking data

 == Changelog ==

+= 1.0.2 =
+* Fixed problems on loading shipment method by changing to direct loading without hooks

 = 1.0.1 =
 * Fixed massive number of calls for carriers